roeegh/Puck/README.md

 ### Notification Shadow

-Adds a colored shadow to Banners only and Bluetooth device pill
+Adds a colored shadow to notification banners, pill notifications and Siri results (dark mode only)

 Original File Paths: